-Lively Louisiana has reclaimed much of its former glory after the devastation caused by Hurricane Katrina on 30 August 2005.
-Visitors from around the world are once again flocking to New Orleans, Louisiana's touristic powerhouse, to experience the city's traditional toe-tapping Dixieland jazz music, to dine on Cajun cuisine, and enjoy the laid-back lifestyle where a carnival atmosphere seems to prevail year round.
+Lively Louisiana has reclaimed much of its former glory after the devastation caused by Hurricane Katrina in 2005.
+Visitors from around the world are once again flocking to New Orleans, Louisiana's tourist powerhouse.

-Louisiana's past is just as colourful and varied as its people.
-It has been governed under 10 different flags since 1541 when Hernando de Soto claimed the region for Spain.
-At the outbreak of the Civil War Louisiana even became an independent republic for six weeks, before joining the Confederacy.
-Louisiana was actually sold to the United States by Napoleon in 1803, the purchase being negotiated by President Thomas Jefferson.
-The reason for all this chopping and changing was because of the region's importance for trade and security in the American mid-west; the mighty Mississippi River flows through Louisiana and access to the mouth is controlled by the city of New Orleans.
+Louisiana's past is just as colourful and varied as its residents.
+It's been governed under 10 different flags since 1541 when Hernando de Soto claimed the region for Spain.
+During the Civil War, Louisiana even became an independent republic for six weeks before joining the Confederacy.

 Become our Louisiana Travel Expert